Latest posts by Hailey Friedman (see all)

 I use Google Chrome as my browser, and I love it.

-Even more, I love finding tools and hacks that increase productivity and make my life a lot easier.
+Even more, I love finding marketing tools and hacks that increase productivity and make my life a whole lot easier.

 The only problem is navigating which extensions are best.

 The good news for you is that I’ve tested hundreds of extensions.
 Yup, I’ve literally spent thousands of hours in the Chrome extension store.

 I’ve narrowed my own list of extensions down to a handful that I couldn’t live without right now, and once you start using them, I’m guessing you’ll feel the same.

 The Best Chrome Extensions for SEO, Growth and Productivity